 The Older People Services Development Project in Scotland has produced a booklet to help people from minority ethnic backgrounds with their diet as they grow older.
+You can download it here:

 Eating well - practical ideas

 We know that there are times when it can be difficult to choose what to eat, especially if we are not used to making food for ourselves, or we feel sad, unwell or unmotivated, or our appetite has become really small, or perhaps we are fed up of eating the same things again and again.